andysalerno/andysalerno_src/content/posts/toygrep_2.md

 And things get interesting.

-I didn't mention this before, but whenever we ask the buffer to `fill()`, it first checks to see if we must roll the contents back to the start.
+I didn't mention this before, but whenever we ask the buffer to `fill()`, it first checks to see if we should roll the contents back to the start.

 What does this mean?
 If the buffer contains any already-consumed lines (i.e. has a non-zero `start` value), we can regain some space by sliding `start` back to zero.

 We call `roll_to_front()`, which copies everything in the `start` to `end` portion of the buffer to the front of the buffer, resulting in this state:
 ```Rust